redhat-cip/dci-openshift-agent/README.md

     https://console-openshift-console.apps.<cluster>.<domain>
     ```

-Note: The dci-openshift-agent is part of a [Continuous integration](https://en.wikipedia.org/wiki/Continuous_integration) tool aimed to perform OCP deployments, should not be considered for production workloads.
+> NOTE: The dci-openshift-agent is part of a [Continuous integration](https://en.wikipedia.org/wiki/Continuous_integration) tool aimed to perform OCP deployments, should not be considered for production workloads.
 Use the above connection methods if some troubleshooting is required.

 ## EUS upgrade